Taste the authentic robata grill in London: binchotan‑fired dishes at Aki Marylebone

 You know when a meal is technically perfect, but it doesn’t quite haunt you afterwards?

-At Aki, robata isn’t the entire menu.
-It’s the addition that changes how you order the rest of it, especially if you’re the kind of person who takes Japanese food seriously.
+At Aki, robata is not the entire menu.
+It is the addition that changes how you order the rest of it, especially if you are the kind of person who takes Japanese food seriously.

-Aki’s approach is simple: robata as part of a bigger, more refined evening.
-You’re not coming to a loud, single-note grill room that peaks at the fire and has nothing else to say.
-You’re coming to a premium Japanese restaurant in Marylebone where the robata dishes sit alongside sashimi, sushi, and small plates… and where the setting is as considered as what lands on the table.
+At Aki, the approach is simple: robata as part of a bigger, more refined evening.
+You are not coming to a loud, single-note grill room that peaks at the fire and has nothing else to say.
+You are coming to a premium Japanese restaurant in Marylebone where the robata dishes sit alongside a sushi bar, delicate raw dishes, sashimi, and small plates, and where chefs treat every section of the menu with the same exacting attention.

-This is the difference: the robata grill here isn’t a theme.
-It’s an extra dimension.
-For Japanese food lovers, it means you can build a meal that moves – clean to rich, bright to smoky, delicate to decadent – without ever leaving the Aki world.
+This is the difference: the robata grill here is not a theme.
+It is an extra dimension.
+For Japanese food lovers, it means you can build a meal that moves, clean to rich, bright to smoky, delicate to decadent, without ever leaving the Aki world.

 Robata dishes worth ordering (in the right order)